-Mr. H. L. McColl, Jr. is Chief Executive Officer and Director of NationsBank Corporation.
+- Mr. H. L. McColl, Jr. is Chief Executive Officer and Director of NationsBank Corporation.
 Messrs.
-C. W. Coker, A. T. Dickson and Paul Fulton are directors of NationsBank Corporation, and Mr. E. C. Wall, Jr. was a director of NationsBank Corporation.
-Mr. E. H. Lawton, Jr. is a director of NationsBank, N.A.
-Mr. C. J. Bradshaw is a director of Wachovia Bank of South Carolina, N.A.
-Mr. T. C. Coxe III is a director emeritus of Wachovia Bank of South Carolina, N.A.
-See the "Compensation Committee Interlocks and Insider Participation" section above.
+C. W. Coker, A. T. Dickson and Paul Fulton are directors of NationsBank Corporation, and Mr. E. C. Wall, Jr., who died on March 5, 1997, was a director of NationsBank Corporation.
+Mr. P. C. Browning is a director of Wachovia Corporation.
+Mr. C. J. Bradshaw is a director of Wachovia Bank, N.A.
+Mr. T. C. Coxe III is a director emeritus of Wachovia Bank, N.A.
+See the "Compensation Committee Interlocks and Insider Participation" section above. - Mr. R. J. Brown is a director of First Union Corporation.
+First Union National Bank of South Carolina provides a line of credit of \$37,000,000 similar to that of Wachovia Bank, N.A. and NationsBank, N.A. to support the Company's commercial paper program and general corporate purposes.
+It also provides trustee services.
+The Company pays fees to First Union National Bank of South Carolina for the availability of the credit line and for the trustee services.

-During 1996 the Company purchased lumber from a company of which Mr. E. C. Wall, Jr., who was a director of the Company, was Chairman of the Board and more than a 10% beneficial owner.
+During 1997 the Company purchased lumber from a company of which Mr. E. C. Wall, Jr., who was a director of the Company, was Chairman of the Board and more than a 10% beneficial owner.
 Mr. T. C. Coxe III, a director and former executive officer of the Company, also is a director of this company.
-The aggregate purchase price of the lumber was approximately \$683,000.
+The aggregate purchase price of the lumber was approximately \$926,000.
 During the year the Company purchased pulpwood from another company of which Mr. Wall was Chairman and more than a 10% beneficial owner.
-The aggregate purchase price of the pulpwood was approximately \$276,000.
+The aggregate purchase price of the pulpwood was approximately \$194,000.

 The Company also purchased timber during the year from a trust of which Mr. T. C. Coxe III, a director and former executive officer of the Company, is trustee and more than a 10% beneficial owner.
-The aggregate purchase price of the timber was approximately \$826,000.
+The aggregate purchase price of the timber was approximately \$425,000.

 The Company purchased wooden pallets from a company of which Mr. J. C. Fort, a director of the Company, is more than a 10% beneficial owner.
-The aggregate purchase price of the pallets was approximately \$520,000.
-The Company, in turn, sold to the same company approximately \$843,000 in hardwood timbers.
+The aggregate purchase price of the pallets was approximately \$586,000.
+The Company, in turn, sold to the same company approximately \$904,000 in hardwood timbers.

-It is anticipated that the Company will continue to engage in similar business transactions with the foregoing entities in 1997.
+It is anticipated that the Company will continue to engage in similar business transactions with the foregoing entities in 1998.

-Management of the Company believes the prices and terms were comparable to those the Company could have obtained from unaffiliated third parties.
+Management of the Company believes the prices and terms of the transactions reported above were comparable to those the Company could have obtained from unaffiliated third parties.

-ELECTION OF INDEPENDENT AUDITORS
+APPROVAL OF INDEPENDENT AUDITORS

-Independent auditors are to be elected by the shareholders for the calendar year 1997.
+Selection of the Company's independent auditors is to be approved by the shareholders.
 The firm of Coopers & Lybrand L.L.P., Certified Public Accountants, has audited the books and records of the Company for many years, and the Audit Committee of the Board of Directors recommends continuing the services of this firm.
 Representatives of Coopers & Lybrand L.L.P. will be present and available to answer any questions that may arise at the Annual Meeting and may make a statement if they so desire.

-The Board of Directors recommends that you vote FOR the election of Coopers & Lybrand L.L.P. as independent auditors for the Company for the current year.
+The Board of Directors recommends that you vote FOR the approval of the selection of Coopers & Lybrand L.L.P. as independent auditors for the Company for the current year.